Equity release explained

 How long does it take to release equity from my house?

 Unlocking some of the cash tied up in your home can make a big difference to you in later life.
 However, equity release is not for everyone.
-Make sure you consider all possible alternatives and weigh up the pros and cons carefully.
+Make sure you consider all possible alternatives and weigh up the pros and cons carefully with a suitably qualified equity release adviser.

 Next steps

-To see how much equity you could release from your home in 2023, use our free and easy to use equity release calculator.
+To see how much equity you could release from your home, try our free and easy-to-use equity release calculator.

 Or for free advice from an equity release specialist Age Partnership, call 0800 368 8466.